andrea-patricelli/syncope-docker/README.md

 docker build syncope-docker .
 ``

-From now you have also to provide two (well configured) syncope wars: `syncope.war` and `syncope-console.war`.
+From now you have also to provide two (well configured) syncope wars (in the syncope-docker directory, we omitted to commit them for obvious reasons): `syncope.war` and `syncope-console.war`.
 You have to build them with installation path `/app/syncope`.